Liquor Licensing Regime

 A general licence is tied to particular premises, and is issued to permit the sale or supply of liquor.
 They authorise the licensee to sell or supply liquor on premises on an airport as specified on the licence and in accordance with the conditions set down by the Secretary.

 Additional requirements relating to public notification apply to general licences.

 3. Function licence

 A function licence authorises the sale or supply of liquor at a single function on an airport site specified in the licence.
 The conditions of the licence are also specified.

-For information on how to proceed with a licence application or to view the guidelines for the issuing and administration of licences click here.
+- How to proceed with a licence application or to view the guidelines for the issuing and administration of licences.

 For further information please contact the Airports Branch: